metabase/metabase/docs/developers-guide/driver-changelog.md

   This is the common case for classic relational DBs like Postgres, and some cloud databases.
 In contrast, a driver like Athena sets this to `true` because it connects to an S3 bucket and treats each file within it as a database.

+- New feature `:identifiers-with-spaces` has been added to indicate where a driver supports identifiers like table or column names that contains a space character.
+Defaults to `false`.

 ## Metabase 0.49.9

 - Another driver feature has been added: `upload-with-auto-pk`.
 It only affects drivers that support `uploads`, and